onurb143/1.year-project/README.md

 # 1.year-project
 2.Semester Computer Science project UCN, Denmark
-It is coded in Eclipse with JAVA, a database is needed to test the program
+It is coded in Eclipse with JAVA, and is a program which is used to report observations and keep track of horses from day to day but also long term